quirixal/cheatsheet/src/docs/index.md

 As it is kept for private use only, we ask that you apologize and/or report anything that is invalid or outdated.

 ## Changelog
+### 0.2.0
+Move index page content into `docs/index.md`, depending on these changes the indexing script has changed.

+Basic docs added.
 ### 0.1.6
 Copy code direct via copy button.